TinyFish

 For a team running a multi-step workflow, the mental math gets heavy: How many browser-hours will this consume?
 How much proxy bandwidth?
 What's my LLM spend on top?
 What if I need Search and Fetch calls in the same pipeline?
 Each layer has its own meter.

 TinyFish charges per step.
 One step = one action on a live website.
-Everything else is included in that price: browser execution, residential proxy, LLM inference, and anti-bot handling.
+Everything else is included in that price: browser execution, residential proxy, LLM inference, and infrastructure-level handling.
 There are no separate line items.

 The step price drops as you scale — from $0.015 down to $0.012 on Pro — and workflows never hard-stop mid-execution if you exceed your included steps.